 - 7.1 PAB members will be entitled to raise Change Proposals via the REC Change Process, including: - to address issues or make improvements that further the REC objectives; - mitigate any of the risks identified on its Risk Register; or - action any recommendations of a Sandbox trial as set out in the Performance Assurance Schedule. - 7.2 PAB members may on occasion be asked by the Code Manager to review and provide expert advice or other commentary on any Change Proposal, particularly those which are proposed to have mandatory status.
 In such cases the PAB review would include, but not be limited to an assessment of how effectively the proposed process could be monitored and what other Performance Assurance Techniques might suitably be applied to it. - 7.3 PAB members may on occasion be asked by the Code Manager, to review the Final Change Report, consider the recommendation of the Code Manager and vote on whether to approve or reject the Change Proposal (or recommend approval of rejection to the Authority, where relevant). - 7.4 In the event that the PAB is asked to assess or vote on a Change Proposal as set out above, PAB members will use reasonable endeavours to respond to the Code Manager within the requested timescale.
-Should further time, or more information on the nature or background of the proposal be required, the PAB may direct these queries to the Code Manager via the PAB Secretary. - 7.5 For more details please see the Change Process User Guide.
+Should further time, or more information on the nature or background of the proposal be required, the PAB may direct these queries to the Code Manager via the PAB Secretary. - 7.5 The REC PAB shall consider and approve or reject proposed changes to those Category 3 Products for which it is the Responsible Provider.